Being A Caring Church Webinar

 Ted Witzig, Jr: He and outside of his grace, he’s called me to be part of the body.
 Yeah.
 And, you know what?
 And sometimes I’m ministering to the body and sometimes the body is ministering to me.

 Ted Witzig, Jr: And we need brothers and sisters.
-We need to let the body minister to us and we need to minister it.
-It’s gotta go both ways.
-It’s gotta go both ways.
+We need to let the body minister to us, and we need to minister it.
+It’s got to go both ways.

-Arlan Miller: And that really actually speaks to this verse here.
-You know Corinthians, we kind of bring it to a close here.
+Arlan Miller: And that actually speaks to this verse here.
+You know Corinthians, we bring it to a close here.
 This idea that God redeems our hearts.
 Let me just read this.

 Ted Witzig, Jr: That was beautiful.

-Arlan Miller: The, there’s times when we are receiving and there’s times when we are giving, and that’s part of being members one of another as a beautiful church family.
+Arlan Miller: There are times when we are receiving and there’s times when we are giving, and that’s part of being members one of another as a beautiful church family.
 Yes.
 He comforts us in our tribulation that we can help those who are in any trouble.
 Yeah.

 Ted Witzig, Jr: Yeah.
 Beautiful stuff.

-Arlan Miller: Any, last thoughts, Ted, before we open it up for questions or any any further thoughts to share?
+Arlan Miller: Any last thoughts, Ted, before we open it up for questions or any further thoughts to share?

 Arlan Miller: Okay.
-I, appreciate that.
-You know, there’s some things that have been out there as we kind of listened in here.
+I appreciate that.
+You know, there are some things that have been out there as we kind of listened in here.
 You know, we start with our heart, of love.
 We’re gentle as we engage with others, seeking to understand rather than to be understood.

 Ted Witzig, Jr: Okay, so the question was about trauma and so and how to care in those situations.
 It is important to understand that, that trauma it by its definition is a shock to the system that has, overwhelmed the system to some degree.
 And again, that can be mild, moderate, and severe.

-Ted Witzig, Jr: Sometimes they’re repeated, sometimes they’re one time events.
-But one of the things that’s, very common, Is that, that they kind of, you know, there’s an event that occurs, but then the outcome of that is worked out over, over time.
+Ted Witzig, Jr: Sometimes they’re repeated, sometimes they’re onetime events.
+But one of the things that’s very common is that an event occurs, but then the outcome of that is worked out over time.
 And sometimes when people are going through that and they’re receiving help, sometimes they’ll say to the helpers, you don’t understand.

 Ted Witzig, Jr: This is trauma.
 You don’t understand me.
-And, the point is this that, I think that it, is good as a helper regardless of what the, person you’re helping is dealing with.
-If they’re dealing with addiction, if they’re dealing with depression, if they’re dealing with whatever, to, to do something that gives you a little bit of education on it.
+And the point is this that, I think that it, is good as a helper regardless of what the person you’re helping is dealing with.
+If they’re dealing with addiction, if they’re dealing with depression, if they’re dealing with whatever, to do something that gives you a little bit of education on it.

-Ted Witzig, Jr: when it gets poked by something something that, that reminds somebody of it.
-It, it, opens up and it fills the screen.
-And then depending on how strongly it is, sometimes it fills the screen and it’s kinda like refills the screen over and it’s like Microsoft Word opening up 50 times and it doesn’t have an X.
+Ted Witzig, Jr: when it gets poked by something that, that reminds somebody of it.
+It, it, opens and it fills the screen.
+And then depending on how strong it is, sometimes it fills the screen and it refills the screen over and it’s like Microsoft Word opening up 50 times and it doesn’t have an X.

-Arlan Miller: Ask them what, role can I play?
+Arlan Miller: Ask them what role can I play?
 Yeah.
-And, maybe they’re not ready for all the help that they need, then your role shifts again to be, how could I support and gently steer towards further help knowing that it’s up to them to eventually pick it up at some point.
+And maybe they’re not ready for all the help that they need, then your role shifts again to be, how could I support and gently steer towards further help knowing that it’s up to them to eventually pick it up at some point.
 Yep.
 Good point.
 Great question.
 Any other questions out there?
 I think hopefully I got our speaker situation fixed.
-[01:00:00]

 Matt Kaufmann: Yes, go ahead.

-Listener: So like what markers do you look for if you’re if, you wanna be working on the train towards emotions.
-Having the emotions come last how do you, start with the actions and the love and not let your emotions affect the, two other cars on the train?
+Listener: So like what markers do you look for if you’re if, you want to be working on the train towards emotions.
+Having the emotions come last, how do you, start with the actions and the love and not let your emotions affect the two other cars on the train?
 Does that make sense?

 Ted Witzig, Jr: Yeah.
 If I understood that it, let’s go back to that train analogy.